shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ---
 title: Have you met Julia Yet?
-summary: An introduction to the *new kid on the block.
+summary: An introduction to the **new* kid on the block.

 date: 2022-02-13T08:00:00.000Z

-draft: true
+draft: false
 featured: true

 authors: